dgailh/Memory-Game/fend-project-memory-game-master/README.md

 * [Contributing](#contributing)

 ## Instructions
+how to play:
+1- pick two different cards.
+2- if matched then pick new cards to continue playing.
+3- if cards didnt match click on unpicked card to reset the cards.
+4- you can reset the game by pressing the restart icon on top right of the baord.
+5- number of stars and moves shows on top left of the baord.
+6- after compeletion you can press the restart icon to play again.

 The starter project has some HTML and CSS styling to display a static version of the Memory Game project.
 You'll need to convert this project from a static project to an interactive one.
 This will require modifying the HTML and CSS files, but primarily the JavaScript file.